astronomer/docs/README.md

 See [CONTRIBUTING.MD](https://github.com/astronomer/docs/blob/main/contributing.md) for guidance on how to contribute to Astronomer documentation.

-You can also review the [Doc templates](https://github.com/astronomer/docs/blob/main/doc-templates) to see our standards for how to structure the content you want to contribute.
+Do you have an idea for a new doc to contribute, but don't know where to start?
+Review the [Doc templates](https://github.com/astronomer/docs/blob/main/doc-templates) to see our standards for how to structure the content you want to contribute.